oscar370/nixos/README.md

 - Syncthing
 - Cloudflare Warp
 - Virtualization with Podman enabled
-- xTerm removed.
+- xTerm removed
+- Automatic garbage disposal every 30 days
 - Extra GNOME packages uninstalled, except for tools considered essential (image and video viewer, gnome disk, gnome console, gnome text editor, etc.).
-Check `configuration.nix` to see the list of packages to be removed.
+Check `configuration.nix` to see the list of packages to be removed

 **At the user level:**